Online Child Care Search

 The Illinois Department of Human Services Child Care Assistance Program provides financial help for families who meet income and work or education/training requirements.

-Helpful Tip: To find out if you qualify for help with your child care costs, click here.
+TIP: To find out if you qualify for help with your child care costs, click here.